 The Eduroam wireless network is an international educational network available across College, all other Oxford University sites/departments and hospitals.
-It is limited to 12 Mb/s.
+It is limited to 25 Mb/s.

 It is not actually part of the University network and so you will require the University VPN client to access certain departmental or other locally restricted services (e.g. Journal subscriptions).

-The 'BNCWiFi' wireless network is the College's own wireless network.
+The 'BrasenoseWiFi' wireless network is the College's own wireless network.
 It is only available across College sites.
-It is limited to 18 Mb/s.
-It is part of the University network and so does not require VPN to access local or University services.
+It is limited to 35 Mb/s.
+This network is part of the University network and so does not require an additional VPN client to access local or University services.
+When joining any device to the BrasenoseWiFi wireless network with your personal wireless key, those devices and any device plugged into your room's network socket will be in the same personal network (VLAN) and so can talk to each other.
+Personal assistants (e.g. Echos), wireless printers, games consoles etc. can be joined to this network.